Ananya-yv/Car-Pricing-Dashboard/README.md

-# Car-Sales-Dashboard
+# Car-Pricing-Dashboard
 This repository shows my first attempt at creating a dashboard using Excel.

+# Objective:
-The project involves developing a dashboard visualizing how the selling price is influenced by factors such as year, fuel type, transmission type e.t.c.
+The purpose of this dashboard is to visualize how the selling price of a car is influenced by factors such as year, Brand, Seller type, Fuel type e.t.c.
+The trends are identified and some insights gained are provided below.